HaloSPV3/Gemini/README.md

 Their uses range from File IO related to Web related.
 The classes are grouped in a folder with the name of the particular
 thing they focus on  + Utils at the end(EG: classes focusing on WebRequests are in a folder called WebUtils).
+The classes are also all in a namespace they all share with the same name
+as the containing folder.

 ## Current Utility List
 ### WebUtils